Fewnity/Xenity-Engine/Web site sources/src/manual/manual.md

 # Manual

-Here is a manual to present the engine and on how to use the editor.
+Here is a manual to learn more about the engine and how to use it.

 To learn more about menus and their uses, see [Editor UI](./editor_ui/editor_ui.md).

+To learn how to use the engine, see [Usage](./usage/usage.md)